-- To the same program to which the student was last admitted or, if that exact program is no longer offered, the program that is most similar to that program, unless he/she chooses a different program,
+- To the same program to which the student was last admitted or, if that exact program is no longer offered, the program that is most similar to that program unless the student chooses a different program,

 - At the same enrollment status, unless the student has completed additional coursework while on military leave,

 - With the same number of credit hours previously completed, unless the student is readmitted to a different program to which the completed credit hours are not transferable, and